Officials 'expecting Bahamians to be disciplined' as curfews end

 ebowleg@tribunemedia.net

-WITH the country’s state of emergency ending at midnight—bringing an end to curfews— Health and Wellness Minister Dr Michael Darville said officials are expecting Bahamians to be disciplined during this new period.
+WITH the country’s state of emergency now over— bringing an end to curfews and lockdowns—Minister of Health and Wellness Dr Michael Darville said officials are expecting Bahamians to be disciplined during this new period.

-Some have questioned if the government will consider reintroducing curfews at some point.
+Some have questioned if the government will be minded to reintroduce curfews at some point.

 Asked about the matter at a press conference on Friday, Dr Darville said: “We understand the science.
 We understand what curfews mean.
 We’re not convinced that curfews (are) a true reflection of the science and of the reduction of the community spread.